-Each survey examines several factors including compensation in relation to qualification, management level responsibility, age and gender pay differences, as well as many other salary trends and employment related factors.
+Each IMA salary survey examines several factors including compensation in relation to qualification, management-level responsibility, age, and gender pay differences, as well as many other salary trends and employment-related factors.
 They even take into consideration how global and national politics could be affecting the CMA salary data.

-Obviously a lot has changed in 4 years, so let’s dive into some of the biggest highlights from the 2019 global cma salary survey.
+Obviously, a lot changes every year, so let’s dive into some of the biggest highlights from the 2021 global CMA salary survey.

 CMA Salary and Compensation

 In the first-ever survey, in 2015, global mean and median base salaries for IMA members were $65,868 and $49,410 respectively.
 Now, global mean and median salaries for IMA members are $72,430 and $60,000.